asheratlas/atlas-realms-portfolio/ADR_hybrid_llm_architecture.md

 **2. Consistency — measurably, with an honest ceiling**

-In February 2026, before the full hybrid architecture was locked in, I ran a diagnostic: 37.5% of identical prompts returned different top-6 result sets across successive runs.
+In February 2026, before the full hybrid architecture was locked in, I ran a diagnostic: 37.5% of identical prompts returned different top-6 result sets in a small-scale diagnostic test.
 By March 2026, a structured 10-prompt validation suite returned identical results across 3 successive runs on every prompt — 100% consistency on that suite.

 The honest version of that number: it reflects the current state of a living system, not a permanent ceiling.
 When new users submit queries the IntentInterpreter has no explicit rules for, inconsistencies can surface again.
 The root cause is always the same — ambiguous language without a disambiguation rule — and the fix is always the same: identify the case, add a guardrail to the prompt, re-validate.
 I already have one new case in the queue.